apokharn/hire-sentiment/README.md

 The frontend will be available at `http://localhost:5173`

-## AI Configuration (Optional)
+## AI Configuration

-The platform includes AI-powered features using Ollama with DeepSeek-R1 model and OpenAI's GPT models:
+The platform uses Ollama with Llama3 for all AI-powered features.
+No API keys are required.

-### Ollama Setup (Required for AI Chat Assistant)
+### Ollama Setup (Required for AI Features)

 1. **Install Ollama**:
    ```bash